- This event has passed.

-A conversation with Roy Choi and Tara Roth, moderated by Raphael Bostic
+A conversation with Roy Choi and Tara Roth, with moderator Raphael Bostic

 Social media shakes up philanthropy, bringing exposure to underserved, hard to reach communities.
 How can building community online translate to real life community engagement?

-Our evening of conversation with Tara Roth and Roy Choi showed that each has a unique approach to reaching out and making a difference – we asked: How can social media help build real world community changes.
+Join us for an evening of conversation with Tara Roth and Roy Choi.
+Each has a unique approach to reaching out and making a difference – we ask: How can social media help build real world community changes?

 As Californians, Roth and Choi are truly leading from the west.